Privacy and Cookies Policy

 Children’s Online Privacy Protection Act 1998 (COPPA)

-This website is not directed at children under the age of 13 and, as such, FFI does not knowingly collect personal information from anyone under that age.
-If FFI is made aware that personal information has been obtained from a child (without parental consent) we will take steps to delete that information as quickly as possible.
+This website is not directed at children under the age of 13 and, as such, Capacity for Conservation does not knowingly collect personal information from anyone under that age.
+If Capacity for Conservation is made aware that personal information has been obtained from a child (without parental consent) we will take steps to delete that information as quickly as possible.
 Please contact us if you believe that we may have collected personal information from a child.